alikureishy/ROBO-followme-project/README.md

 #### Batch Size
 On my local machine, where I started the training attempts, a batch size of 32 seemed more appropriate given the memory constraints of the system.
 I could theoretically try increasing the batch size when I moved over to AWS, but I did not attempt that.

+#### Optimizer

+I started with an Adam optimizer but later settled on _Nadam_ based on input from fellow students on Slack.
+I did not however notice a substantial enough difference between the two.

 #### Network Depth (# of encoding/decoding layers)